cyberbotics/webots/docs/guide/web-simulation.md

   * `callback`: function to be executed once the simulation is ready.
   * `disconnectCallback`: function to be executed once the web scene is closed.
 * `close()`: close the simulation web scene.
 Note that if the `webots-view` element is removed from the HTML page or `loadScene`, `connect` or `loadAnimation` is called, `close` will be automatically called.
+* `hasView()`: return true if a view exist, false otherwise.
 * `hideToolbar()`: hide the toolbar.
 Must be called after connect.
+* `resize()`: automatically resize the web-component.
 * `showToolbar()`: show the toolbar.
 Must be called after connect.
 The toolbar is displayed by default.
-* `displayQuit(enable)`: specify is the quit button must be displayed on the toolbar.
-Must be called before connect.
-The quit button is displayed by default.
-* `displayRevert(enable)`: specify is the revert button must be displayed on the toolbar.
-Must be called before connect.
-The quit button is hidden by default.
 * `sendMessage(message)`: send a message to the streaming server through the web socket.
 Examples of messages could be:
-    *`real-time:-1`: to play the simulation.
+    * `real-time:-1`: to play the simulation.
-    *`pause`: to pause the simulation.
+    * `pause`: to pause the simulation.
-    *`robot:{"name":"supervisor","message":"reset"}`: to send a message to the controller of a robot named "supervisor".
+    * `robot:{"name":"supervisor","message":"reset"}`: to send a message to the controller of a robot named "supervisor".
+* `setWebotsMessageCallback(callback)`: define a function that will be called every time a message is sent by Webots.
+    * `callback`: the function to be called when a message is received, the text of the message is passed to this function as the only argument.
+* `setWebotsErrorMessageCallback(callback)`: define a function that will be called every time an error is send by Webots.
+    * `callback`: the function to be called when an error is received, the text of the error is passed to this function as the only argument.

 Moreover, the following attributes are available:
 * `data-server`: URL of the server.